What does the Bible say about love? In short, A LOT.

 Eros – Sensual or Romantic Love

-Eros (ἐρεῶ)= sensual or romantic love
+Eros (ρε)= sensual or romantic love

 Eros originated from the mythological Greek god of love and sexual desire.
 And it’s where we get our English word erotic.

-The Bible takes this Greek word and applies to the relationship between a husband and wife.
+This Greek word doesn’t appear in the Bible, however, it was a very common word in culture.
+The Bible does talk at length about eros love without using the word.
+The Bible applies this kind of love to the relationship between a husband and wife.
 Promiscuity was rampant in Bible times, just as it is today, and the Bible continually reserves eros love for marriage.

 For more check out: What Does The Bible Say About Sex?
 (4 surprising truths)